UF students struggle to reach families after Hurricane Melissa devastates Jamaica

 “She lost her roof, and she had to run out too, and she cannot really walk very far,” she said.

-Zoe Browne, a senior UF undergraduate in Gainesville, said her relatives in St. Elizabeth Parish, near where the hurricane made landfall, are trapped on their farm because a nearby bridge collapsed.
+Zoe Browne, a UF senior in Gainesville, said her relatives in St. Elizabeth Parish, near where the hurricane made landfall, are trapped on their farm because a nearby bridge collapsed.
 Her mother, Sylvia Browne, is in Kingston and described to her daughter what’s happening there.

 “Several people have died.
 Hospitals have been blown away.
 Two-hundred-year-old cathedrals are gone.
 It is really, really bad,” Sylvia Browne said in a phone interview.